 To edit an entry, select the Edit icon in the row containing the attribute, or select the row itself.
 To remove an entry, select the Delete icon in the row containing the attribute.

-c.
-Continue adding subject and static attributes, and when finished, select Save Changes.
+Continue adding subject and static attributes, and when finished, click Save Changes.

-Policies (REST)
+Policies over REST